LordAlucard90/TDD-ByExample/Part01 - The Money Example/principles.md

 During a refactoring, no breaks should be made to change anything else that does not belong to the current code.
 An exception could be made if the change is very fast.

+## Step 10: common times

+Sometimes is necessary to go backward to go forward.

+It Is allowed implement a new method without a related tests during the red bar if and only if it is used for debug proposes like `toString`.

+Is it not allowed to write a new test during red bar.